Received A Summons?

 Once at the justice center, your jury service day will most likely proceed as follows:

-- Check-in begins at 8:00 AM.
-Jury staff collect the top part of your summons for input purposes and answer any questions you may have.
+- Check-in begins at 8:00 a.m.
 It is important to check in so you will receive credit for the day.

 - A brochure is provided in the jury assembly room to help you familiarize yourself with the requirements of jury service and to find out what will happen today.
 Click Here for an online preview of the brochure.